 How did I, a dermatologist, keep my nose from becoming irritated during chemotherapy?

 I applied mupiricin ointment three times a day to my nasal mucosa (the name of the skin inside the nose) on a cotton-tipped applicator.
 It’s how I treat Staph nasal carriage in my patients who have repeated Staph skin infections, including MRSA type of Staph infections.
 I used the same mupiricin ointment during chemo to control the risk of other skin infections too.

 As a dermatologist, I know that the moisturizing ointment base in the mupiricin is capable of helping heal chapped nasal skin and skin abrasions from blowing my nose.
 As a dermatologist, I also know that all skin moisturizing treatments are more effective when applied after water contact.
 Thus, I would either take a shower or use a nasal rinse System (requires doctor’s supervision in anyone who is immunosuppressed) first and then apply the mupiricin to my lower nasal mucosa with a cotton-tipped swab.
 It worked like a charm and I never ended up with severely chapped or infected nasal skin - even though my nose ran like a faucet all throughout chemo.

 Oh the lovely little details of the nasal mucosa, especially during cancer chemotherapy treatment.
-To learn more about how I kept my overall skin healthy and comfortable during my chemotherapy treatments click here to read my article:

 This information is also relevant to everyone's skin care in a dry climate, even if they are not being treated for cancer.